Music library clustering

 In the following, the genre information (as obtained by mutagen) is never encoded as feature dimension and only used for clustering evaluation and plotting.

-Note that the genre list is not semantically sorted – nearby colors are not necessarily “related”.
-Seems this is not an easy problem to solve.
-(Side-Quest.)
+Note that the genre list is not manually sorted – nearby colors are not necessarily “related”.
+Seems this is not an easy problem to solve, see the section on genre labels below for details.

 Feature Extraction